 Other Places to Visit in Rhode Island: Newport and Providence are home to the majority of Rhode Island's top attractions, and thanks to the state's small size, it is easy to explore both during your visit.
 While it is also home to several historic neighborhoods, Providence has a wide range of things to see and do, from a vibrant art scene thanks to the Rhode Island School of Design (RISD) to numerous summer events, including the must-see Waterfires.

 Visiting Massachusetts: Whether you are exploring the area for its rich history or simply enjoying New England's coastline, there are plenty of equally attractive places to visit in neighboring Massachusetts.
-A little over an hour by car from Newport, Plymouth is a top destination for history buffs, home to the well-known living history museum, Plymouth Plantation.
-Cape Cod and the Islands are another incredibly popular tourist area, loved for the local history and beautiful beaches.
+A little over an hour by car from Newport, Plymouth is a top destination for history buffs, home to the well-known living history museum, Plymouth Patuxet.
+Cape Cod and the Islands are popular tourist areas, loved for their charming towns and beautiful beaches.

 Boston City Sights: A day trip to Boston, just an hour and a half from Newport, gives tourists the opportunity to explore some of the best attractions in Massachusetts while enjoying the nation's most charismatic city.
-Boston and neighboring Cambridge are full of places to visit and things to do, from walking the historic Freedom Trail to admiring the awe-inspiring campus at Harvard University.
+Boston and neighboring Cambridge are full of places to visit and things to do, from walking the historic Freedom Trail to riding the famous Swan Boats in the Public Garden.